bio2rdf/bio2rdf-scripts/pdb/README.md

 This module holds the set of classes that convert the PDBML file format to Bio2RDF compliant RDF.

 * **pdb2rdf-cluster**:
 The cluster edition of this parser.
-Once you have installed the software go to pdb2rdf-cluster/target and extract `pdb2rdf-cluster-2.0.0-bin.zip`.
+Use this module if you have multiple computers that can be used to simultaneously convert PDBML files into RDF Once you have installed the software go to pdb2rdf-cluster/target and extract `pdb2rdf-cluster-2.0.0-bin.zip`.
 This file contains `run.sh` an executable shell script that can be used to initialize a PDBML file server onto which other `pdb2rdf.sh` instances can connect to.
 Here are some example execution types:

     1. Print the help:
 	./run.sh